autowarefoundation/autoware/README.md

   - Documentation repository for Autoware users and developers.
   - Since Autoware Core/Universe has multiple repositories, a central documentation repository is important to make information accessible from a single place.

+## Using Autoware.AI

+If you wish to use Autoware.AI, the previous version of Autoware based on ROS 1, switch to [autoware-ai](https://github.com/autowarefoundation/autoware.ai/tree/autoware-ai) branch.
+However, be aware that Autoware.AI will reach the end-of-life by the end of 2022, and we strongly recommend transitioning to Autoware Core/Universe for future use.

 ## Contributing

 - [There is no formal process to become a contributor](https://github.com/autowarefoundation/autoware-projects/wiki#contributors) - you can comment on any [existing issues](https://github.com/autowarefoundation/autoware.universe/issues) or make a pull request on any Autoware repository!